3C0D/WritingToolsImprove/README.md

 ## ⚡ What can I do with Writing Tools, exactly?

 ### 1️⃣ Hyper-intelligent Writing Tools:

 - Select _any_ text on your PC and invoke Writing Tools with `ctrl+space`.
 - Choose **Proofread**, **Rewrite**, **Friendly**, **Professional**, **Concise**, or even enter **custom instructions** (e.g., _"add comments to this code"_, _"make it title case"_, _"translate to French"_).
 - Your text will instantly be replaced with the AI-optimized version.
 Use `ctrl+z` to revert.
 - If the text is in a non-editable field (e.g., a webpage), the transformed text will be shown in a modal window instead of replacing it.

 ### 2️⃣ Powerful content summarization that you can chat with:

 - Select all text in any webpage, document, email, etc., with `ctrl+a`, or select the transcript of a YouTube video (from its description).
 - Choose **Summary**, **Key Points**, or **Table** after invoking Writing Tools.
 - Get a pop-up summary with clear and beautiful formatting (with Markdown rendering), saving you hours.
 - Chat with the summary if you'd like to learn more or have questions.

 ### 3️⃣ Go wild with your own buttons!

 - They're your own magic buttons.
 Dream, and it'll magically be done with AI.

 ### 3️⃣ Chat with an LLM anytime in a click:

 - Press `ctrl+space` without selecting text to start a conversation with your LLM _(for privacy, chat history is deleted when you close the window)_.

+## 🚀 **New Enhanced Command Interface**

+Writing Tools now features a powerful command system that makes accessing your tools faster and more intuitive:

+### ⚡ **Slash Commands with Dropdown Menu**

+- Type `/` in the input field to see all available commands with their numbered indexes
+- Filter commands by typing after `/` (e.g., `/proof` to find "Proofread")
+- Navigate with arrow keys and press Enter to select

+### 🔢 **Quick Command Access by Number**

+- Each command now has a numbered index (1.
+Proofread, 2.
+Rewrite, etc.)
+- Type `/1`, `/2`, etc. to instantly execute commands by their number
+- Perfect for power users: `Ctrl+Space` → `/1` → instant proofreading!

+### 🎯 **Enhanced Drag & Drop**

+- **Double-click** any command button to enable drag mode
+- Drag commands to reorder them without entering edit mode
+- Visual feedback shows when dragging is active

+### 🖱️ **Right-Click Context Menu**

+- **Right-click** any command for instant editing
+- No need to enter edit mode first - direct access to command settings
+- Streamlined workflow for command management

+### 📝 **Improved Input Field**

+- New placeholder text: "Prompt to apply or command list /"
+- Clearer indication of the slash command functionality
+- Auto-focus for immediate typing when popup opens

 ## 🌟 Why Choose Writing Tools?